 Topamax is used for different things.
 It treats migraines, seizures, and bipolar disorder.
 It’s not actually FDA approved for weight loss alone.
 (It is approved for weight loss if it’s in combination with phentermine.)

-If you have any of the conditions it treats and it works well for you then I would advice you to stop taking it.
+If you have any of the conditions it treats and it works well for you then I would not advise you to stop taking it.
 But if you are interested in taking it solely for weight loss I would warn you that it likely won’t work forever.
-The weight comes off really easy but eventually it stops suppressing food cravings and if you aren’t extremely careful it’s really easy to gain the weight back.
+The weight comes off really easy but eventually, it stops suppressing food cravings and if you aren’t extremely careful it’s really easy to gain the weight back.
 I even went off of it for about 6 months and started it again.
 It suppressed cravings for about 2 days.
 That’s it.
 I don’t expect this drug to ever have the same effect on me ever again.

 Now I’m in the process of losing the weight again.
 This time I’m trying to do it in a healthy way, without the aid of any drugs.